Elise-11/Aglo_project/README.md

 ### Launch the program

-* To launch the program please write the following command in your terminal
+* To launch the program please write the following command in your terminal.
-* To test the interface you can use the file present in the project named sequence_test.txt
+* To test the interface you can use the file present in the project named sequence_test.txt.

 ```{}
 python3 main.py